Campbell-Muscle-Lab/FiberSim/docs/index.md

 # FiberSim

-FiberSim is software for spatially-explicit modeling of half-sarcomes.
+FiberSim is software for spatially-explicit modeling of half-sarcomeres.
 The code tracks the position and status of each myosin head, each binding site on actin, and each molecule of myosin binding protein-C.

 ![](img/FiberSim_render.png)